nbdc-datahub/hbcd-docs/docs/instruments/bcgi/ibqr.md

   <span class="arrow">▸</span>
 </div>
 <div class="warning-collapsible-content">
-<p>The IBQ-R (VSF)+BI assesses normative variations in child behavior and should be interpreted within the context of the child's age and developmental stage.
+<p>The IBQ-R (VSF)+BI and ECBQ (VSF)+BI assess normative variations in infant/child behavior and should be interpreted within the context of the child's age and developmental stage.
 This is not clinical or diagnostic instrument.</p>
 </div>

 ## Administration & Quality Control